defjef1979/ethereum-workshop/README.md

 So far you have always called the chocolate master contract manually, but contracts can call contracts, too.
 Add a function to your faucet that calls the function `faucetInitiatesWithdraw()` from the chocolate master.
 It will again try to withdraw Ether, so make sure your faucet has Ether.
-If you are the first one to accomplish this task, you'll get the one and only bonus chocolate token.

 Hint:
 * when a contract calls another contract, `msg.sender` becomes the caller contract's address.
+* take a look at the chocolate master to see how it references the Faucet contract.

 ## Chocolate time
 Congratulations!
 You conquered the blockchain.
 You can come to us and retrieve your